Hit-and-run crash leaves woman dead in Philadelphia; driver sought

 There is no word yet on her identity.

-Police say the people inside the Hyundai fled the scene on foot after the crash.
-No arrests have been made.
+Police and several witnesses said two to three men jumped out of the car and fled the area on foot after the crash.

+Officers did try to pursue the suspects but they got away, police said.

+Authorities also said a gun and drugs were found inside the car, which is registered out of Lancaster County.

 Anyone with information on this incident is asked to contact the police at 215-686-TIPS (8477).